A MONASTERY BUILT TO LAST

 It all started when…

 Since moving into the Elysburg monastery (vacated in 2007 by an aging community), the Nuns have experienced a surge in vocations.
 Here, this new generation has found the perennial ideals of the cloistered Carmelite vocation lived in all its traditional fullness.
 While this is a blessing, it has also created a challenge.
-With these new vocations, the Nuns have outgrown their current monastery.
-Rooms meant for recreation, meals, and work are fast being turned into living quarters to accommodate new postulants.
+With these new vocations, the Nuns had outgrown their Elysburg monastery.
+Rooms meant for recreation, meals, and work were fast being turned into living quarters to accommodate new postulants.

 Bishop Ronald Gainer of the Harrisburg Diocese gave the Carmelites permission to branch out and found a new community.
 With his blessing, the Carmel of Jesus, Mary, and Joseph began the design process and in 2012 purchased the land on which to build.